cferdinandi/astro/README.md

 Each pattern contains two small-screen variants:
 1. A simple version.
-2. A collapse-and-expand version toggled by a menu button.
+2. A collapse-and-expand option toggled by a menu button.

 Pick the one that best fits your project.

 ## How It Works
 Getting started with Astro is pretty easy.
-[View the online tutorial](#) or dig through the example.html files.
+[View the online tutorial](http://cferdinandi.github.com/astro/) or dig through the example.html files.

 ## Changelog
-* DATE
+* 1/31/2013
   * Initial release.

 ## License